kennethy/rust-lang/ch4.ownership/README.md

 Types such as integers that have a known size at compile time are stored entirely on the stack, so copies of the actual values are quick to make.
 Therefore, stack-only data will not be invalidated.

 Implement the `Copy` trait to ensure a variable is still valid after assignment to another variable.
 This is allowed only on variables that hasn't implemented the `Drop` trait.
-In general, nothing that reuqires allocation or is some form of resource can implement `Copy`.
+In general, nothing that requires allocation or is some form of resource can implement `Copy`.

 **Copy**